 2021 Conducting a BOR Hearing Video + Materials order page: https://charge.wisc.edu/LocalGovernment/index.aspx?item_id=19

-January 2021 Update
+March 2021 Update

 Find the Training You Need

-Each video comes with information materials, including the exam and affidavit that must be filed with the clerk to meet the certified training required by Wisconsin law.
+The 2021 BOR video training provides instruction on How to Conduct a Board of Review Hearing.
+Each video order comes with informative materials, including the exam and affidavit that must be filed with the clerk to meet the certified training required by Wisconsin law.